 “Simple Ways: Folk Art by Leonard Jones” our new show in partnership with the Alliance for Historic Hillsborough opened on January 15, 2016.
 This 23-piece display of Leonard’s work is being held in the Alexander Dickson House, a Civil War era farmhouse in downtown Hillsborough, NC, that is now home to the local visitors center.
 The show will run through March 17, 2016.
-You can take a look at the show here on our Flickr site.

 Our thanks to friend and artist Bob Hart for his help with putting together this collection!